cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - len(s): The length of a byte string, in bytes.
 - random(n): Generate n random bytes using a cryptographically-secure pseudorandom number generator.

-# Blind Signature Protocol Overview {#overview}
+# Overview {#overview}

-In this section, we sketch the blind signature protocol wherein a client and server interact to compute `sig = Sign(skS, msg)`, where `msg` is the private message to be signed, and `skS` is the server's private key.
+This section sketches the blind signature protocol wherein a client and server interact to compute `sig = Sign(skS, msg)`, where `msg` is the private message to be signed, and `skS` is the server's private key.
 In this protocol, the server learns nothing of `msg`, whereas the client learns `sig` and nothing of `skS`.